I was recently a guest speaker at a live event on the Gold Coast in Australia.

 Get Out There And Speak

-There you have my look at how I faced my own fears of public speaking, and some tips you can take away to help yourself become more confident.
+Now you know the background story about how I faced my own public speaking fears, and some tips you can take away to help yourself become more confident.

 I wish you best of luck overcoming this challenge.
 You may never get completely over the fear or nerves, but I do hope you can find a place where can be yourself when talking in public.
 That always makes for the best presentation.

 Do You Want More Confidence And Better Results?

 If you are struggling to get results, nothing seems to work and you feel your blog is going nowhere, I suspect your biggest issue is how you think and how you act.